How to Get Rid of Your Wife: Synopsis

 He and Fikri decide that Magdy cook up several schemes to call it off, the first of which is to warn her that he has a contagious disease (named here from the Arabic word for “ivy”), but her effort to send a doctor to make a house call risks the plan.
-Second, Magdy sets up a fake honeymoon in an abandoned, secluded house to terrorize her with the squabbles of a masked gang including Dabouk (Hamdy Salem, Hillah (Ali Muhammad), and Fokak (Hassan Totala); Samiya turns them in to a police officer (Mukhtar Al-Sayed), who thanks Magdy for the “help” apprehending them.
+Second, Magdy sets up a fake honeymoon in an abandoned, secluded house to terrorize her with the squabbles of a masked gang including Dabouk, Hillah, and Fokak; Samiya turns them in to a police officer (Mukhtar Al-Sayed), who thanks Magdy for the “help” apprehending them.
 Third, the duo slip testosterone into a drink to try and make her masculine, briefly hoarsening and deepening her voice, but the effect wears off quickly.

 Warned by Suhair about Magdy’s duplicity, Samiya threatens to sue for infidelity with the publicity far more of a threat than any legal penalty, and this leads Magdy to acquiesce to Samiya’s requests to be her live-in butler essentially, doing household chores such as cooking and cleaning.
 In a last-ditch attempt to scotch the marriage, Magdy makes a deal to fake his death with Fikri framing Samiya as the shooter and helping her flee to Abu Qir.
 Suhair informs Samiya, who finally sends Magdy the divorce papers.
-But afterwards, Magdy misses her and falls in love, searching for her only to find her beside her mother (Fathia Shaheen) and engaged resolutely to her cousin Hanafi (Ahmed Maher Tekha).
+But afterwards, Magdy misses her and falls in love, searching for her only to find her beside her mother and engaged resolutely to her cousin Hanafi.
 Suhair informs her soon that Magdy has attempted suicide, prompting police to swarm and Samiya to come back to him and reunite happily ever after.